vigji/cainjb/pages/page_79.md

 **Annotated text**:
 `It was that day my friend Sandy told me he was sure he wouldnt sleep all night.
 There was, of course, a difference between us.
 I couldnt get all worked up like that.`

 `You see, next day he would be allowed to fetch back Lagopus Scoticus, whom I knew well, and he hadnt been allowed to do that for such a long time.
-I was fond of Sandy and rejoiced with him.`
+I was fond of Sandy and rejoiced with him.` Lagopus Scoticus: red grouse, bird; Scotland/Ireland?

 `But I felt, I couldnt help feeling, that there was something wrong, something disjoined about my very front.`